pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

 #### _Day 2: Arrival in Leh_

 Early in the morning we get transferred to Delhi Airport, where we board our flight to Leh, the capital city of Union Territory of Ladakh.
 The flight in will be absolutely spectacular, flying over the Himalayan Mountain ranges, and landing at a staggering 10.680 ft above sea level.
-After arrival we will be picked up by Namgyal and his team and transferred to our first camp, Thiksey Camp.
+After arrival we will be picked up by Namgyal and his team and transferred to our first camp, Chamba Camp Thiksey.
 Because we are sleeping at an altitude of 11.000ft we are taking it easy for the remainder of the day.
 It is very important at these altitudes that you acclimatize by resting on arrival.

 You will be checked in to your amazing rooms and we have lunch together.
 The camp has many books about the region and there’s a courtyard with traditional games, you can also go for a short walk on the camp grounds to appreciate the mind-blowing mountain ranges around us.
 In the night we have dinner together and hit the bed for a long night of sleep.